IchinoseBinit/flutter-jenkins/README.md

-# Using dockerized container to build signed apk and a web to download the file
+# Using dockerized container to build signed apk

 ## Building the image